drtamermansour/nu-ngs01/Day-6/dif_exp.md

 ### Description

-The data consists of two commercially available RNA samples:
+The data consists of 3 replicates from each of two commercially available RNA samples:

 1. Universal Human Reference **(UHR)** is total RNA isolated from a diverse set of 10 cancer cell lines. [more info](https://www.chem-agilent.com/pdf/strata/740000.pdf)
 2. Human Brain Reference **(HBR)** is total RNA isolated from the brains of 23 Caucasians, male and female, of varying age but mostly 60-80 years old. [more info](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/sp_6052.pdf)